 - 2 slices Tomato Basil Bread from Panera

-- Gently warm turkey meat in a pan, just until heated, not browned.
+- Gently warm turkey meat in a skillet set over medium low heat, just until heated, not browned.

-- Butter outside of two pieces of bread.
+- Butter outside of two pieces of sliced bread.

-- Assemble bread, meat, and cheese into a sandwich.
+- Assemble bread, turkey, strips of bacon, and cheese into a sandwich.

-- Toast the exterior of the panini in the pan, buttered side down, until it starts to brown.
+- Toast the exterior of the panini in the skillet, buttered side down, until it starts to brown.